hectorcorrea/jaguarDb/README.md

 This library is meant to be used in a single-user environment as it has no multi-user provisions.

 Transactions are not supported.

+No sorting or aggregations are provided.

+Except for findById, all find operations are sequential (i.e. no binary tree or btree are used for searching.)

 Future enhancements